valtimo-platform/valtimo-documentation/using-valtimo/upload/upload-to-documenten-api-with-metadata.md

 Configuring the first service task of the Upload Document process is enough to let Valtimo users upload their documents to the Documenten API in Valtimo.
 But the documents will not be visible yet in case information within Valtimo.
-This is because the document hasn't been linked to any zaak.
+This is because the document has not been linked to any zaak.

 The second service task in the Upload Document process is called 'Link uploaded document to zaak'.
 The Zaken API plugin can take care of this action.
 Look [here](../plugin/zaken-api/configure-zaken-api-plugin.md) for more information.